 We are addressing the most common barriers to food rescue

-- Assurance donations are handled safely to reduce risk to the donor and recipient
+- Assurance that donations are handled safely to reduce risk to the donor and recipient.

 Volunteer an hour per week or more, to help end food insecurity by becoming a trained food runner transporting available food from donors to area organizations.